mbhall88/MemoryUnits/README.md

 `Unit` is the class is used for scaling your memory value.
 The units are the same as [metric prefixes][metric] and go from Kilo up to Zetta (with Bytes as the base).

-They can be constructed in two different ways or you can directly use one as the class is just an [`Enum`][enum].
+They can be constructed in two different ways, or you can directly use one as the class is just an [`Enum`][enum].

 ```python